-The study concluded that opioid drug prescriptions for dialysis patients is associated with increased risk of death, dialysis discontinuation, and hospitalization.
-It recommended considering efforts to treat pain effectively while decreasing opioid prescriptions.
+The study concluded that opioid drug prescriptions for dialysis patients are associated with an increased risk of death, dialysis discontinuation, and hospitalization.
+It is recommended to consider efforts to treat pain effectively while decreasing opioid prescriptions.

-With heightened awareness on kidney health, National Kidney Month is an excellent time to get your kidneys checked by a doctor and consult a physician or detoxification specialist about how to get off opioids safely.
+With more awareness of kidney health, National Kidney Month is an excellent time to get your kidneys checked by a doctor and consult a physician or detoxification specialist about how to get off opioids safely.

-People in the early stages of kidney damage or disease may not show symptoms, and many people don’t find out they have kidney disease until their kidneys are permanently damaged, which is why you should get tested early, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
+People in the early stages of kidney damage or disease may not show symptoms.
+Many people don’t find out they have kidney disease until their kidneys are permanently damaged, which is why you should get tested early, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
 The institute recommends asking your doctor:

 - Have I been tested for kidney disease?